How to Get the Most out of Your Workflow Integration

 Integrated workflows are low maintenance if developed with careful planning.
 They also evolve with changing business needs.

 • Identify workflows that you want to integrate.
 Usually, these are the ones that have multiple teams (or companies) using multiple platforms at different stages of the workflow.
-And such workflows have multiple bottlenecks in reaching completion, for instance, one person copy-pasting data between systems.

 • Optimize, validate, measure, and continuously improve the workflow integration and automation process.